-Director, Mary and Mark Stevens Neuroimaging and Informatics Institute firstname.lastname@example.org
+Director, USC Mark and Mary Stevens Neuroimaging and Informatics Institute firstname.lastname@example.org

 Dr. Toga’s research focuses on neuroimaging, informatics, mapping brain structure and function, and brain atlasing.
 He has developed multimodal imaging and data aggregation strategies and applied them in a variety of neurological diseases and psychiatric disorders, including neurodegenerative diseases, neurovascular diseases, and ocular diseases.
 His work in informatics includes the development and implementation of some of the largest and most widely used databases and data mining tools linking disparate data from genetics, imaging, clinical, and behavioral studies, and supporting global efforts in Alzheimer’s disease, Huntington’s Disease, and Parkinson’s Disease.
 His work also involves measurement of the dynamic brain during development and aging, and as a result of insult.